Paris: Colonizations

 Final:

-Please note: The Colonizations program will take place in Paris in Winter 2024 and in Dakar in Spring 2025.
+Please note: The Colonizations program will take place in Dakar in Spring 2025 and in Paris in Winter 2026.

 The College’s Winter Quarter Colonizations program in Paris meets the general education requirement in Civilization studies by providing credit for a full three-course sequence (Colonizations I, II, III), taught in English.